Published August 8, 2022

 3) Data Development & Analysis

-Once you have identified the optimal location and building requirements, it is time to collect operational and historical data.
+Once you have identified the optimal location and building requirements for your new distribution center, it is time to collect operational and historical data.
 This should include details about material flow and volumes, item master with product families, sizes, handling characteristics, order profiles and frequency.
 The following data should also be gathered during this step:

 - Transportation information for inbound and outbound shipments